pingcap/docs/resources/doc-templates/template-reference.md

 > About this template:
 >
 > - This document is a template for reference topics, including commands, parameters, configuration options.
 You can directly copy and use this template and delete unnecessary annotations.
 An example of this type of document: [TiDB Cluster Alert Rules](/alert-rules.md)
-> - For a new document, please add a link to the appropriate location in TOC.md (consider where users are most likely to look for this document in the table of contents).
+> - For a new document, please add a link to the appropriate location in the `TOC.md` file (consider where users are most likely to look for this document in the table of contents).
 > - The headings within the document cannot skip levels, and try to avoid using level 5 headings.

 **Required** In the first paragraph, summarize the content of this document in a few sentences.